CANDY-LINE/node-red-contrib-generic-ble/README.md

 node-red-contrib-generic-ble
 ===

-A Node-RED node for providing access to generic BLE peripheral devices via GATT.
+A Node-RED node for providing access to generic BLE **peripheral** devices via GATT.

-As of v4.0.0, this node is optmized for Linux with BlueZ 5 D-Bus API (HCI socket is no longer used on Linux). macOS and Windows should work as nothing is modified for these platforms.
+As of v4.0.0, this node is optmized for Linux with BlueZ 5 D-Bus API (HCI socket is no longer used on Linux). macOS and Windows should still work as nothing is modified for these platforms.

 Supported operations are as follows:

 - Read
 - Write
 - Write without Response
-- Notify (Subscribing the Notify event)
+- Notify (Subscribing the Notify events)

-In this version, the node status values are as follows:
+The node status modes are as follows:

 - `missing` the configured BLE peripheral device is missing.
 When the device is discovered, the state transitions to `disconnected`.
 The `disconnected` device may transiton to `missing` again when RSSI is invalidated (Linux only)
 - `disconnected` when the configured BLE peripheral device is found but not conncted